 Family Planning / Contraception

-The nurses are able to provide all these except the IUCD and IUS which will need a special appointment with a doctor and must be fitted at the end of a period or in the few days after.
-It is best to discuss this with a doctor in advance and also if you wish to start taking oral contraceptives for the first time to ensure that it is safe and suitable.
+The nurses are able to provide all these except the IUCD / IUS and implants which will need a special appointment with a doctor.
+It is best to discuss this with a doctor in advance - please leave message with reception and you will be contacted to arrange.
 For all other contraception just make a normal appointment with the nurse.

 All contraception is free of prescription charges under the NHS.